 Glazed extensions will provide a versatile space.
 We offer designs that can be anything you want them to be - a relaxing living area; a dining room perfect to entertain; a play area; an office or luxury kitchen.

 We'll put you in touch with your nearest Ultra Installer, who has been tested and assessed for their competency.

 Take a moment to relax and browse through our brochure, it's an easy way to see our full product range.Download Brochure

-Glass conservatory roofs are very good if you are looking to enhance your living space with plenty of natural light and enjoy views of the sky above.
-There are many choices of high-performance glazing that can be used in glass conservatory roofs to ensure thermal efficiency, as well as providing other benefits such as self-cleaning.
+Glass conservatory roofs are very good if you are looking to enhance your living space with a modern glass extension that gets plenty of natural light for you to enjoy the views of the sky above.
+There are many choices of high-performance glazing that can be used in glass conservatory roofs to ensure thermal efficiency, as well as provide other benefits such as self-cleaning.

 An orangery has a solid flat roof with one or more glazed lantern roofs, while a conservatory roof is pitched and can be glazed with glass, polycarbonate, solid panels, or a solid tiled roof.
 Orangeries often feature brick columns, although these can also be used on a conservatory.
 The roof is the key feature that sets apart an orangery from a conservatory.